willfaught/willfaught.github.io/content/blog/2015-04-23-four-days-of-go.md

 tags:
 - coding
 - golang
-title: Four Days of Go
+title: Four Days Of Go
 ---

 A funny and perceptive take on the Go programming language and the Go team.